aegrumet/umbilical/README.md

 By default, all podpings are filtered out.
 Callers must subscribe to URLs or IRIs of interest.

+Also, clients MUST respond to a ping message with a pong message.
+If a client fails to respond to a ping message, it will be disconnected.
+Pings and Pongs are simple JSON objects having top-level `ping` and `pong` properties, respectively.

 Messages are passed unmodified using Livewire's format as either `PodpingV0` or `PodpingV1` (see the post linked above for details).